acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

     title: 'Beer Menu '
   - description: 'please note vintages are subject to change '
     items:
-      - description: >-
-          A 100% Pinot Noir Grown in the Sancerre Region in France, This Wine is Fruity and Round with a Wonderful Depth and Fresh Finish.
-Great with all Grilled Meats and Poultry
-        price: '60'
-        title: '(Red) Moonshine Bottle Special: 2019 Sancerre "Vieilles Vignes" '
       - description: 'Veneto, Italy '
         price: 12 / 45
         title: '(Sparkling) NV LaMarca Prosecco '